CJHJW/EECS398-Final-Project/index.markdown

 The model uses 30% data as test data.
 One-hot encoding is applied to the nominal features using `OneHotEncoder(drop='first')` to avoid multicollinearity, and StandardScaler() is applied to ensure fair contribution in the logistic regression model.

-Plots below shows model performance:

 The basic model has **0.8281** accuracy, and **0.88** AUC score.

 The performance of the baseline model isn't perfect, but it is strong given its **simplicity**.
-The model uses only three features yet achieves an **accuracy of 0.8281** and an **AUC score of 0.88**, indicating that side selection, early objective control, and XP advantage are all strongly correlated with winning.

 However, there is still room for improvement:
 - While 82.81% accuracy and 0.88 AUC socre is promising, it's likely that incorporating more in-game features could further boost performance.
 - Using logistic regression might be too simple in this case.
-The model oversimplifies the true complexity.
-Also, logistic regression doesn't consider the correlation between features.
-For example, team taking the first baron might take a lead in xp or gold.
-Therefore, exploring more complex models could potentially improve classification performance.

 ## **[Final Model](#table-of-contents)**